jasonftl/football-match-tracker/README.md

 By using this app, you confirm that:
 - You have read and understood these terms
 - You will use first names only to minimize identifiable data
+- You understand the optional weather feature uses GPS and shares coordinates
-- You understand the optional AI feature sends data to third-party services
+- You understand the optional AI feature sends data (including weather/GPS) to third-party services
 - You accept the app "as is" with no warranty
 - You are old enough to enter into this agreement